samuelcolvin/Bokeh.jl/docs/index.md

 [![view](examples/hello_world.png)](examples/hello_world.html)

 This is about the simplest example.
-By default autoopen is false so we set it to `true` here so the plot is opened in your default browser as soon as we call `plot`.
+By default autoopen is `false`.
+We set it to `true` here so the plot is opened in your default browser as soon as we call `plot`.

     using Bokeh